tahoe-lafs/tahoe-lafs/docs/index.rst

 ..
 Please view a nicely formatted version of this documentation at http://tahoe-lafs.readthedocs.io/en/latest/

-Tahoe-LAFS is a Free and Open decentralized cloud storage system.
+Tahoe-LAFS is a Free and Open decentralized storage system.
 It distributes your data across multiple servers.
 Even if some of the servers fail or are taken over by an attacker, the entire file store continues to function correctly,